 - Other innovative approaches to perioperative pain management

-The fellowship is structured with the following Core Rotations:
+The fellowship is structured with the following rotations:

-- Acute pain management and regional anesthesia (eight months)
+- Acute pain and regional anesthesia (nine months)

-- Pediatric acute pain management and regional anesthesia (one month)
+- Pediatric regional anesthesia at Boston Children’s Hospital (one month)

 Selection to the fellowship is highly competitive.
 Only completed applications are reviewed.